joshuaebalan/Lionfish-Analysis-I/README.md

 On (5): The purpose of noodles are unclear; this project hopes to confirm or invalidate the hypothesis that noodles are more prevalent in juveniles.

+#### These structures are organized...
+by putting them in a jagged 2D array.
+The way that it works is that on the x-axis is the date caught represneted as an integer, i.e. 03/01/2022 = 220301, oldest at the front, newest in the back.
+From there, each link is first connected to a "Diagnostic Node"(see below), and then to the all of the individual fish structures(as described above) of the fish that were dissected on that day.

+#### A "Diagnostic Node" is...
+a completely different kind structure linked to the x-axis of the chain.
+The entire point of this is to take a space-time trade-off to make calculating statistics faster.
+It contains:
+1. The date integer to identify the chain
+2. The total number of lionfish in that chain
+3. The total amount of noodles across all of the lionfish*
+4. The total length of all the lionfish put together*
+5. The total length of all the lionfihs(without tail) put toggether*
+6. The total number of egg sacs across all of the lionfish
+7. the total number of beards across all of the lionfish

+*Split by sex
+##### What's the point of a "Diagnostic node?"
+Here's how much faster this makes things.
+Let's say that I want to know what percentage of fish across the whole set of 638 lionfish (as given by ReefCI) have noodles.
+If we don't have diagnostic nodes, I have to iterate across the entire set of chains, and increment a counter 638 times.
+However, if I do have diagnostic nodes, I only have to iterate over the number of days, in this case, is 64.
+So, with a diagnostic node, I'm doing the same thing in 574, or 89%, less comparisons.
+### When will the full version of this tool be released?

+At the completion of this project, the prospective plan is to format all tools into one single .exe file, which will automatically carry out the calculations that I did for my statistics.
+I am currently in the process of working with the [Belize Lionfish Working Group](https://eatdalion.bz) in order to release this to mainstream hunters.
+When that gets sorted, this tool will be released publicly, both to them and as a full repository for the wider public.

+### Is this an actual academic study or just a personal project?
+Where can I get more information?

+This is a full undergraduate research project sponsored by the Purdue University Office of Undergraduate Research.
+Under Dr. Greg Michalski, I have documented this study academically, including presentations to both Purdue colloquia and international partners.
+As of this commit, this project has been approved for publication in the [Journal of Purdue Undergraduate Research](jpur.org), with the full article slated for release in August 2023.

+### Can I copy/use this now?

+Until distribution, all works here are solely and exclusively intended for use by Purdue University, specifically students of the Purdue University Earth, Atmospheric, and Planetary Studies Department.
+Use of materials without written consent from Joshua E. Balan is strictly prohibited.

 ### Key People/Thanks to:
 1. Dr. Greg Michalski, main advisor
 2. Willie Caal, ReefCI in-house marine biologist and owner of the dataset used in this project